 The above transactions are incurred in the normal course of business.
-Note 7(a) for the Sale Transaction with Endeavour; and Note 8 for marketable securities held in Endeavour, AzMin and AzMet.
+Note 7 for marketable securities held in Endeavour, AzMin and AzMet.

-The companies include Endeavour, Aztec Minerals Corp., a company sharing one common director, ("AzMin") and AzMet.
+The companies include Endeavour Silver Corp. ("Endeavour") and Aztec Minerals Corp. ("AzMin"), companies which share one common director.